-Be uncomfortable with aggressive or hostile people.
+Be uncomfortable around aggressive or hostile people.

 Avoid overly competitive situations.

-Take direction from a leader you trust.
+Take direction from a leader they trust.

 Every personality archetype has strengths and blind spots, and these are often amplified in professional settings where we often encounter a diverse group of people with vastly different backgrounds and value systems.